Note: This page is for Stormy Knight, DC's Phantom Lady from 2006 - 2011.

 Stormy Knight's full origin story has not been revealed.
 She is the third woman to assume the mantle of Phantom Lady, following Sandra Knight (the original, retired from crime-fighting in 1989) and Dee Tyler (killed in 2005 during Infinite Crisis).
 Like her name suggests, Stormy has an edgier personality than her predecessors, and her career as Phantom Lady has often been a turbulent one.
 Her father was a U.S. Senator named Henry Knight, just like the original Phantom Lady (Sandra Knight), but no actual relation to Sandra has been established.

-Stormy Knight was created in 2006 by writers Grant Morrison, Jimmy Palmiotti, and Justin Gray, and artist Dan Jurgens, and made her debut in the Battle for Blüdhaven miniseries, which also introduced other revamped members of the new Freedom Fighters team.
+Stormy Knight was created in 2006 by writers Grant Morrison, Jimmy Palmiotti, Justin Gray and artist Dan Jurgens, and made her debut in the Battle for Blüdhaven mini-series, which also introduced other revamped members of the new Freedom Fighters team.

 Stormy Knight was specifically intended to replace Dee Tyler, the previous Phantom Lady who had been killed in the Infinite Crisis storyline a year earlier.
 Stormy's preliminary costume concept looked very similar to the original Phantom Lady costume worn by her predecessors, including the flimsy sling-bikini top that appeared prone to 'wardrobe malfunctions.'
 But it was decided that Stormy should stand apart from previous incarnations of the character, so her Phantom Lady costume became more form-fitting and black design elements were added.
 Like previous Phantom Ladies, she has the power to project light or darkness using high-tech wristbands.
 But Stormy's more advanced wristbands also allow her to teleport, become intangible, and even bend reality -- making her a far more powerful Phantom Lady than her predecessors.
 To further augment her abilities, Stormy was envisioned as a genius inventor who helped design the wristbands herself, unlike the earlier Phantom Ladies whose wristbands were created entirely by others.